thinkst/defending-off-the-land/README.md

 The `install-winrm.ps1` script installs the generated certificate, as well as disables WinRM logins for all users, and finally enables the HTTPS WinRM service with the tokened certificate as the served certificate.

 It must be run as an Administrator.

+### Scheduled Task Alerter

+This script creates a new scheduled task that alerts if any other scheduled tasks are created that:
+- Run a suspicious command: `powershell.exe`, `cmd.exe`, `*.bat`
+- Run a program that is writable by the user (to filter out legitimate tasks)
+- Operate on user-writable paths

+#### Installer script

+Run `schedtask.ps1` as admin with a web bug Canarytoken URL as an argument.
+This will enable Object Audit Logging, create a task that is triggered by new scheduled tasks that alerts to that web URL.
+It sets the User-Agent to the discovered task name for easier analysis.